f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 Conclusion
 **************
-F5 XC supports deploying its services across different private cloud platforms like openstack, this helps to connect its applications running in them to the F5 XC global network and protects the application.
-This gives feasibility to the organizations to utilize the services running across different cloud platforms in an easy manner.
+Integrating F5 XC services with Openstack Platform results in delivering consistent security and performance for apps running on Openstack.
+Integration with F5 XC's Global Network connects application services running on Openstack Private cloud to multiple public, Hybrid cloud providers.